Priyanshu360-cpu/arduino-vehicle/Readme.md

 # Bluetooth Car
-I made this bluetooth Arduino driven car as my project in class 11 so I thought it sharing with you guys 😄
+I made this bluetooth Arduino driven car as my project in class 11 so I thought it of sharing with you guys 😄
 # Components
 **Hardware Required**
 ```